How to Export a Replit Project to GitHub (Step-by-Step)

 Verification

 Verified on April 4, 2026.
-Source: Replit Docs (Version Control).
-If Replit updates UI labels, follow the latest official docs path for Git/Version Control.
+Source: Replit Docs (Git Pane).
+If Replit updates UI labels, follow the latest official docs path for Git integration.